patterson-dtaylor/drum-machine/README.md

 ---

-This fun little project blends two think I love to do.
-Play drums and code with JS.
+This fun little project blends two things I love to do: play drums and code with JS.
 This a drum machine was built with HTML, CSS, and JS.
 Click the Gitpage link in the description and give it a whirl!

 ## Deployment